niktri/syncx/README.md

 * It's 1000x slower than MutexTryLocker.

 # Once.IsDone()
+* **Usecase** Lockfree querying sync.Once if it is already done without doing actual work.
 * golang `sync.Once` already keeps a [flag](https://github.com/golang/go/blob/af8748054b40e9a1e529e42a0f83cc2c90a35af6/src/sync/once.go#L18) if it's
 done or not.
 It does not expose it.
 * [syncx.Once.IsDone()](https://github.com/niktri/syncx/blob/main/once.go) just exposes this flag.
 It's simpler to use without duplicating flag and messing with atomics.
-* It can be used when we just want to query the status without doing actual work.
 * As [discussed here](https://github.com/golang/go/issues/41690), it's concluded that there aren't enough usecases to include to standard library.

 #### Example Once.IsDone()